 The Statec Foreign Trade statistics provide information on the trade of goods - by product and by country.
 This information is collected respectively through the INTRASTAT declaration and on the basis of customs documents.

-You can see the statistics on the website of the Statec.
+You can see the statistics on the website of Statec.

 Contact points in Brazil

-Embassy of Luxembourg in Brazil
+Embassy of the Grand-Duchy of Luxembourg in Brazil

 SHIS QL 12, conjunto 5, casa 18

-Lago Sui
+Lago Sul

 71630-255 Brasília/DF .